cmsmcq/gingersnap/A/worklog.md

 of the cost, it's probably not the best place to worry about speed.
 (Ah, but I notice that on p.
 20 they report that their Earley parser goes directly into the UST without first producing the parse tree.)

+The distinction between UST (or AST) and parse tree looks as if it would be useful when trying to think about reading ixml grammars as ways to parse XML documents.
+But I have to keep in mind that as I have understood ixml, the XML is a pretty direct representation of the AST, whereas for B/M/S it's just another concrete syntax for their AST.
+It looks like the kind of problem that will require thinking about some concrete examples to start with.
+When the time come.